leomccormack/sparta-site/content/docs/sourcecode/overview.md

 ## Frameworks and SDKs

-All plug-ins included in the SPARTA suite employ the open-source **JUCE framework** for their graphical user-interface (GUI) and for wrapping arround the **VST2 SDK**.
-The open-source **Spatial_Audio_Framework** is then used for developing the internal spatial audio signal processing.
+All plug-ins included in the SPARTA suite employ the open-source **JUCE framework** for their graphical user-interface (GUI) and for wrapping arround the VST2, VST3, LV2, AU, and AAX SDKs.
+The open-source **Spatial_Audio_Framework** is used for developing the internal spatial audio signal processing.

 * Source code for the [Spatial_Audio_Framework →](https://github.com/leomccormack/Spatial_Audio_Framework)
 * Source code for the [JUCE framework →](https://github.com/juce-framework/JUCE)
 * Download link for the [VST2 SDK →](https://web.archive.org/web/20181016150224/https://download.steinberg.net/sdk_downloads/vstsdk3610_11_06_2018_build_37.zip)
+  * (All other plugin SDKs are bundled inside JUCE)

-Both frameworks are also accompanied by extensive online documentation:
+Both frameworks are accompanied by extensive online documentation:
 * Documentation for the [Spatial_Audio_Framework →](https://leomccormack.github.io/Spatial_Audio_Framework)
 * Documentation for the [JUCE framework →](https://docs.juce.com/master/modules.html)

 ## SPARTA suite source code

 The source code for the SPARTA plug-ins is made available under the [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/) license.
-However, it should be noted that the repository contains only code for the plug-in GUIs, with the internal signal processing inherited directly from the "examples" ([ISC license](https://choosealicense.com/licenses/isc/)) found in the Spatial_Audio_Framework.
+However, it should be noted that the repository contains only code for the plug-in GUIs.
+The internal signal processing is instead inherited directly from the "examples" ([ISC license](https://choosealicense.com/licenses/isc/)) found in the Spatial_Audio_Framework repository.

 * Source code for the [SPARTA suite →](https://github.com/leomccormack/SPARTA)
 * Documentation for the [Spatial_Audio_Framework examples →](https://leomccormack.github.io/Spatial_Audio_Framework/examples.html)